-Chrome OS flex is an operating system, to put it simply it’s the official Chrome OS that comes pre-installed on Chromebooks, Chrome OS flex is intended for laptops and computers.
-Google announced the developer preview of Chrome OS flex (also known as Cloudready 2.0) and said current Cloudready 1 devices will automatically update to stable Flex OS.
+Chrome OS Flex is an operating system, to put it simply it’s the official Chrome OS that comes pre-installed on Chromebooks, Chrome OS Flex is intended for laptops and computers.
+Google announced the developer preview of Chrome OS Flex (also known as Cloudready 2.0) and said current Cloudready 1 devices would automatically update to stable Flex OS.

 Chrome OS Flex OS download links

 Links to the Chrome OS BIN ISO file can be found below, to help you create a bootable USB of fully-fledged Chrome OS Flex.
-You can also use the Chromebook Utility tool to create bootable USB using the offline installer of Chrome OS flex.
-(Chrome OS is in form of .BIN file where Windows comes as .ISO file)
+You can also use the Chromebook Utility tool to create a bootable USB using the offline installer of Chrome OS Flex.
+(Chrome OS is in form of .BIN file whereas Windows comes as .ISO file)

 The good news, we were able to extract the operating system image file (.bin file) during the USB creation.
 Download the Chrome OS flex (.bin) 1GB file and burn it using a tool like Rufus to quickly create Chrome OS flex bootable media and run it.